akaboshi900306/smart-home-classification/README.md

 # smart-home-classification
 # Problem Statement:

-Certifing SKUs as Smart Home is time consuming/lengthy process。 Can we apply some traditional Machine Learning techniques to help automate/assist with this process？
+Certifing SKUs as Smart Home is time consuming/lengthy process.
+Can we apply some traditional Machine Learning techniques to help automate/assist with this process？